stijnverdin/nice_gui_demo_app/readme.md

 Merge pull request.

 ## 9. Run the pipeline
-Go to Github and run the pipeline on your branches.
+Go to GitHub and run the pipeline on your branches.